 Enjoy Mango Season in Hawaii and some delicious recipes (updated)

 Mango season in Hawaii is everyone’s favorite fruit to enjoy when it is finally in season on the islands.
-Kamaaina or locals anxiously look for them at their favorite farmers market, grocery store or even at a roadside stands selling fresh fruit.
+Kamaaina, locals and visitors anxiously look for them at their favorite farmers market, grocery store or even at a roadside stands selling fresh fruit when mangoes are finally in season on the islands.

-When mangoes are in season from late May to October all around the islands, everyone is mango crazy and wanting to try mangoes raw or in a popular Hawaiian food dish!
+When mangoes are in season from summer to early fall all around the islands, everyone goes mango crazy and wanting to try mangoes raw or in a popular Hawaiian food dish!
 You’ll want to try everything mango when mango season in Hawaii happens soon.

 When is mango season in Hawaii?